 This constitutes NOAA's National Marine Fisheries Service's (NMFS) biological opinion (Opinion) issued in accordance with section 7 of the Endangered Species Act of 1973, as amended, on the effects of the proposed Tappan Zee Bridge Replacement Project.
 The U.S. Federal Highway Administration (FHWA) is the lead agency for the proposed bridge replacement.
-The U.S. Army Corps of Engineers (ACOE) is proposing to authorize components of the bridge replacement under Section 10 of the Rivers and Harbors Act.
-The ACOE and the U.S. Environmental Protection Agency (EPA) will authorize the transportation and ocean disposal of dredge material under Section 103 of the Marine Protection, Research and Sanctuaries Act.
+The U.S. Army Corps of Engineers (USACE) is proposing to authorize components of the bridge replacement under Section 10 of the Rivers and Harbors Act and Section 404 of the Clean Water Act.
 The U.S. Coast Guard (USCG) will authorize the bridge replacement under the General Bridge Act of 1946.

-We are basing this Opinion on information provided in a Biological Assessment (BA) dated January 2012, a revised BA dated April 2012, a Draft Environmental Impact Statement (DEIS) dated January 2012, results of the Pile Installation Demonstration Project (PIDP) provided to us through June 2012 and other sources of available information as cited in this Opinion.
-A complete administrative record of this consultation will be kept on file at the NMFS Northeast Regional Office, Gloucester, Massachusetts.
+This Opinion replaces an Opinion we issued on June 29, 2012.
+We are basing this Opinion on information provided in a Biological Assessment (BA) dated January 2012, a revised BA dated April 2012, a Final Environmental Impact Statement (FEIS) dated August 2012, results of the Pile Installation Demonstration Project (PIDP) provided to us throughout 2012, a revised project description and supplemental assessment dated February 2013 and transmitted to us on February 25, 2013, and other sources of available information as cited in this Opinion.
+We will keep a complete administrative record of this consultation on file at our Northeast Regional Office, Gloucester, Massachusetts.